Your will can't save you

 When my father visited last year, he chose this piece for me to scan from dozens waiting.
 At the time, it was one of the most colorful pieces I'd ever made.
 A WWII era Japanese stamp is the center of this piece, surrounded by bits of postcard and fabric from the binding of a children's book.

 I shall have no life

 Title derived from a sonnet by Pietro Bembo for Lucrezia Borgia.
 Also used in this piece are a botanical from American Flora, bits of letter and stamp; an advertisement from a 1900's era tour guide to Philadelphia and the corner of a WWII era yen.

 It speaks in the same voice

 I'm not sure where this snippet of text derives from, but it's one that recites itself in my mind.
-Used in this piece is the spine of a ledger, bits of an old letter, and postcard, as well as a piece of the very sheer paper that was placed over an image in old books.
-I typed on that bit with my Royal before I replaced the ribbon and in the 44" version of the print the unlinked strike mark of a letter "m" is visible.
+Used in this piece is the spine of a ledger, bits of an old letter, and postcard, as well as a piece of the very sheer paper tipped in over an illustration in an old book.
+I typed on it with my Royal before I replaced the ribbon and in the 44" version of the print the uninked strike mark of a letter "m" is visible.